MCrossley86/Luma_v.1/README.md

     - Developed the page object files "SearchResults"
     - Created test case "Test_010_SearchField" to check that a user can search for a specific item

+24. **Automated clicking on the navigation bar**
+    - Developed the page object files "NavBar"
+    - Created test case "Test_011_NavBar" to check that a user can click on the nav bar to specific items

-24. **Current Project**
+25. **Current Project**
-    - Validate the Navigation Bar - CURRENT
+    - Validate the Account Menu
-    - current issues with the Nav Bar I'm currently trying to resolve

 25. **Future Projects**
     - Validate login functionality - COMPLETE